Carolinapm354/MIT_3D_Flood_Map/README.md

 Article: Planning the City of Tomorrow in 3D, written by Jim Baumann [(https://www.esri.com/about/newsroom/arcuser/planning-the-city-of-tomorrow-in-3d/)](https://www.esri.com/about/newsroom/arcuser/planning-the-city-of-tomorrow-in-3d/)</em>. <p>

-Morgenstadt: City of the Future, an initiative by Fraunhofer Society in 2010, Their main goal was “to develop and implement technologies for future cities that are climate-adapted, carbon dioxide neutral, and energy efficient.”
+Morgenstadt: City of the Future is an initiative by Fraunhofer Society in 2010 “to develop and implement technologies for future cities that are climate-adapted, carbon dioxide neutral, and energy efficient.”
 (Baumann, 2019) They “used GIS technologies combined with geodesign planning methodology to support the implementation of a holistic approach to sustainable urban development” (Baumann, 2019).
 They developed a 3d interactive model with ArcGIS City Engine to plan a new sustainable city in Cologne, a city in Germany on the Rhine River, responding to flood threats in the area.

-By utilizing Esri CityEngine to model existing flood data, they provided visualizations of flood inundation levels in Mülheim Süd, a district in Cologne.
-The methodology recognized that information technology advancements, including real-time monitoring, GIS integration, and improved computer speed, are transforming the concept of smart communities into reality.
-As the world's population is projected to reach 9.7 billion by 2050, and the majority living in cities, integrated planning and analysis become crucial to address urban challenges.

  Developing an interactive 3D model with CityEngine for the revitalization of Mülheim Süd involved integrating various datasets and using advanced GIS technologies to create a comprehensive and detailed representation of the project area.
 The process was carefully planned and executed to account for different environmental factors, including flooding, noise levels, and energy consumption

  Considering that Cologne is situated along a major European river, flooding was a critical concern.
 CityEngine was employed to model existing flood data, which provided visualizations of flood inundation levels in Mülheim Süd.
 By rasterizing and vectorizing water level data and the DTM, potential flooding scenarios and their impact on streets and buildings could be displayed effectively.

  The methodology highlighted the cost-effectiveness and efficiency of 3D GIS technology for sustainable urban development.
 The workflow and tools developed for this project were adaptable for other communities.

 In our pursuit to enhance flood data visualizations, we have undertaken a holistic approach that seeks to revolutionize flood mapping and address previous limitations.
 Our research diverges from conventional efforts in two fundamental aspects, symbolizing our commitment to advancing flood risk management.